Geometric condition for the observability of electromagnetic Schr\"odinger operators on $\mathbb{T}^2$: Introduction

 \section{Introduction}

-In this paper, we focus on the Schrödinger equation, set on $\T^2 =\R^2/ (2\pi\Z)^2$ the two-dimensional torus, that governs the time evolution of the wave function $u=u(t,z)$ of a charged particle in an electromagnetic field.
+In this paper, we focus on the Schr\"odinger equation, set on $\T^2 =\R^2/ (2\pi\Z)^2$ the two-dimensional torus, that governs the time evolution of the wave function $u=u(t,z)$ of a charged particle in an electromagnetic field.
 More precisely, we consider